 “Above and beyond the name of a company, you have the workers.
 It’s a region, it’s an entire people that they’re attacking – not just one company. “

-Guy Larouche, Mayor of Robveral & Caucus President of the Union of Quebec Municipalities
+Guy Larouche, Mayor of Roberval & Caucus President of the Union of Quebec Municipalities

 “I will say it over again, forest management in Québec is following the most rigorous standards in the world. … These results also demonstrate the efforts of forestry companies in Québec to manage the forests in a responsible way.

-Minister Laurent Lessard (FSC International, High-Level International Forum on the Application of Motion 65.
+Laurent Lessard, Minister of Forests, Wildlife and Parks, Government of Quebec (FSC International, High-Level International Forum on the Application of Motion 65.
 Nov.
 30- Dec.
 2)

 “I think that the way the forest is managed, I think that it’s great.
 They have a lot of open houses, they have every concept so that everybody has their say in it in regards to before it is accepted and planned and being part of it my whole life, I think they do a good job.
 It’s doing well.”

-Chief Peter Pelletier, Chief of the Robinson Spear Treaty Area
+Chief Pierre Pelletier, Regional Grand Chief of the Robinson-Superior Treaty Area

 “I think the demands by Greenpeace are terrible, they are spreading misinformation and having sensationalized attacks on the forest industry and it has to stop because the customers that purchase forest products in the Canadian boreal forest are being harassed and this in turn is jeopardizing the economy in northern Ontario….To my knowledge, no one from Greenpeace has ever come to Atikoken or ever talked to us or any other environmental groups.
 We’re a small community and we’re there looking after the economy and the jobs and we’re very disappointed in some of the things Greenpeace are doing right now: spreading the misinformation and harassing their customers, especially the customers of Resolute.
 It is not right and it has to stop.”